 Mistake #8: Not focusing almost entirely on what’s working.
 There can be a huge temptation from $1m to $10m to find new categories, new types of customers, new products.
 Don’t.
 Find your natural pattern of customers (more on that here), small, medium and large.
 Figure out the organic ratio here.
 And just keep selling in that ratio, with an appropriate allocation of scarce resources.

-If 90% of your revenue at $2m ARR is from SMBs … then, I know the enterprise logos feel good, I know it’s cool to have Facebook as a customer … but man, the fastest way to $10m ARR is gonna be from SMBs (mostly).
+If 90% of your revenue at $2m ARR is from SMBs … then, I know the enterprise logos feel good, I know it’s exciting to have Facebook as a customer … but the fastest way to $10m ARR is going to be from SMBs (mostly).

 If 60% of your revenue at $2m ARR is from big customers … but the sales cycles are slow … so what.
 Shorten them.
-Don’t start looking for magic at the bottom of the market, in freemium, whatever.
+Don’t start looking for magic at the bottom of the market.
 That’ll just slow you down.
 Dramatically.
 Suck it up.
 Double down on what’s working.
 Even if it’s taking longer than you want.

-Get from $2m to $10m ARR on the path of least resistance.
+Drive from $2m to $10m ARR on the path of least resistance.
 9 times out of 10 the path of least resistance, the fastest way to $10m ARR, is just what you’re already doing.
 But better, with higher ACVs, and a more practiced sales and marketing engine.
 And with strategic upgrades to the team.

 Mistake #9: Not backfilling enough.
-Ok, once you’ve figured out how not to micromanage, and get out of the way … now you need to learn a new skill.
+Once you’ve figured out how not to micromanage, and get out of the way … now you need to learn a new skill.
 How to backfill.
 Just enough.
 In the right places.

 Don’t get mad because your VP of Product really isn’t that great at say, UI/UX.
 Don’t get frustrated because your VP of Marketing is great at generating leads, but her case studies are ugly and her prose is boooring.
 Don’t get all bent out of shape that your VP of Sales, even though she’s killing the plan, is too quantiative.
 Or is too qualitative.
 Or only wants to do big deals.
 Or only wants to do inside sales.
 Or doesn’t do great board slides.
 Whatever.

-No VP has the full package.
+No VP has the full package of skills.
 Not one.
-And even if they have, they are biased based on what they did last time.
+And even if they do, they are biased in favor of what they did last time.
 Or at the very least, they are much better at some parts of the job than others.

 As CEO and founders, your job isn’t to meddle in what your VPs and leadership team already know how to do.
 It’s to help backfill the areas they are a little weaker in.
 To help them get that extra help.
 To drop into the right deals, but not the ones they don’t need help on.
 To get on a plane when they can’t, or when they need a wing man.
 To spec out that one big feature they can’t see.